Skip to main content

 Fentanyl is the synthetic opioid at the center of the deadliest drug crisis in U.S. history.
 For employers managing drug-free workplace programs, understanding how fentanyl behaves in the body, how long it remains detectable, and critically why it does not appear on standard drug panels is essential for making informed testing decisions in 2026.

-What Is Fentanyl?
+What Is Fen?

-Fentanyl is a fully synthetic opioid used medically to treat severe pain most commonly in cancer patients, post-surgical recovery, and chronic pain management.
+Fen is a fully synthetic opioid used medically to treat severe pain most commonly in cancer patients, post-surgical recovery, and chronic pain management.
 It is estimated to be 50 to 100 times more potent than morphine, making even tiny amounts capable of causing respiratory depression and fatal overdose.

-Fentanyl works by binding to the mu-opioid receptors in the brain and spinal cord, producing powerful pain relief, sedation, and euphoria.
+Fen works by binding to the mu-opioid receptors in the brain and spinal cord, producing powerful pain relief, sedation, and euphoria.
 It is classified as a Schedule II controlled substance under the Controlled Substances Act meaning it has accepted medical use but a high potential for abuse and addiction.
 It is available in several pharmaceutical forms including transdermal patches, lozenges, sublingual tablets, nasal sprays, and injections.

-Illicitly manufactured fentanyl (IMF) is a separate and far more dangerous problem.
+Illicitly manufactured Fen (IMF) is a separate and far more dangerous problem.
 It is produced in clandestine laboratories and is increasingly mixed with other street drugs heroin, cocaine, methamphetamine, and MDMA often without the user's knowledge.
 Street names include China Girl, China White, Apache, Dance Fever, Goodfella, and Jackpot.
-In recent years, veterinary tranquilizers including xylazine have also been detected in fentanyl supplies, creating additional overdose complexity since xylazine does not respond to naloxone (Narcan).
+In recent years, veterinary tranquilizers including xylazine have also been detected in Fen supplies, creating additional overdose complexity since xylazine does not respond to naloxone (Narcan).

 How Long Does Fentanyl Stay in Your System by Test Type

-How Long Does Fentanyl Stay in Your System?
+How Long Does Fen Stay in Your System?

 • Transdermal patch: half-life of 17–27 hours due to continued absorption from the patch depot and fat tissue storage